Zoomdata/zoomdata-py/README.md

 ZD is a python object that allows you to perform different actions using the Zoomdata SDK:

 ##### Getting ZD object help
-You can inspect attributes and methods from the ZD object as well as get the help for each one of them as in any normal Ipython session: by pressing the `tab` key as autocomplete for `ZD.` and adding a question mark `?` at the end of a attr/method to get the docstring.
+You can inspect attributes and methods from the ZD object as well as get help for each one of them as in any normal Ipython session: by pressing the `tab` key as autocomplete for `ZD.` and adding a question mark `?` at the end of a attr/method to get the docstring.

 ##### Authentication